Update March 7, 2022

-The 2021 New Jersey Fluke Fishing Regulations – Summer Flounder are the same as last year…
+The 2022 New Jersey Fluke / Summer Flounder Fishing Regulations are as follows…

-- There are special regulations for location specific areas in the state such as Delaware Bay and Tributaries and Island Beach State Park.
+- The special regulations for location specific areas in the state such as Delaware Bay (3 fish at 17″) and Island Beach State Park (2 fish at 16″) were left status quo.
 For those detailed specifics see the NJ Fish & Wildlife Digest or website.

 When fishing for fluke (or any other species for that matter) please remember, “If you can’t keep it, save it!”
 It’s the anglers responsibility to take proactive measures in order to reduce discard mortality.
 It’s crucial to our fishery.